 by Mike Kinman, Rector of All Saints Church, Pasadena

 The gospel isn’t meant to be gulped down on Sunday morning, but gnawed on through the week so it really becomes a part of us.
 You’ve got to work at it, like a dog with a good bone!
-Here’s the Gospel for this coming Sunday — the Fifth Sunday in Lent — with some notes and more “food for thought” on love, loss and the gift of tears.
+Here’s the Gospel for this coming Sunday —the Fourth Sunday of Easter— with reflections on sheep and shepherds … and on both the cost and promise of discipleship.
 Gnaw away!

 The Backstory – What’s Going On Here?